Renaissance: Investigating the Pretraining of Vision-Language Encoders: Related Work

-Vision language modeling has only recently come to prominence and the available software for it is still in a fairly primitive state.
-When using NLP models, researchers have a range of available software options that abstract many of the most difficult elements away from users.
-The most prominent example of this is the Huggingface model hub that specializes in NLP transformers.
-Though there are a few vision-language models available on Huggingface, there aren't many and they don't lend themselves to the modifications that research often demands.
-In addition to the Huggingface Hub, there have been some efforts toward creating software platforms primarily dedicated to multimodal modeling.
+When using language models, researchers have a range of available software options that abstract many of the most difficult elements away from users.
+The most prominent example of this is the Huggingface model hub that specializes transformers.
+The Huggingface hub has many different model types devoted to NLP and several to computer vision (CV).
+Unfortunately, there are only a few VL models available and they don't easily lend themselves to the modifications that research often demands.
+In addition to the Huggingface Hub, there have been some efforts toward creating software frameworks primarily dedicated to multimodal modeling.
 LAVIS, introduced in \citet{li-etal-2023-lavis} by Salesforce, is one such platform.
-Though well programmed and relatively straight forward to use, this program offers support very few VL models.
-Further more, implementing VL tasks is also a fairly involved task.
-The paucity of available software options led us to create the Renaissance platform for VL modeling that we introduce in the next section.
+Though well programmed and relatively straight forward to use, this program supports relatively few VL models.
+To date, there is still a great deal of space for additional programming options in the field of vision language modeling, particularly for purpose of conducting research.
+To help fill this space, we created the Renaissance framework for VL modeling that we introduce in the next section.